 - Longer chill time.
 I chilled batch #1 for only 30 minutes and batches #2 and #3 for 1 hour.
 What a difference!

 Cookie recipe will be published on Friday. 🙂

 And because it’s always nice to have a refresher, here are some of my cookie baking tips.
-You can read 5 more cookie baking tips right this way.

 How to Prevent Cookies from Spreading

 - Chill cookie dough.
 Not all cookie dough requires the chilling step– and I normally determine that by how the cookie dough looks and feels.
 If the cookie dough is particularly sticky, wet, or greasy– chilling it is a good idea.
 The colder the dough, the less the cookies are likely to over-spread into greasy puddles.
 You’ll have thicker, sturdier, and more solid cookies.
 After chilling, let your cookie dough sit at room temperature for about 10 minutes (or longer, depending on how long the dough has chilled) before rolling into balls and baking.
 Your cookie dough may be a solid rock, so letting it slightly loosen up helps.
 The dough will still be much more solid than it was pre-chilling.